Convergence rates for loop-erased random walk and other Loewner curves: Introduction, motivation and results

-In this paper we will be interested in quantifying the relationship between (random) rough Loewner curves with driving terms that are close in the supremum norm.
-To explain our interest, let us first consider a non-random setting.
-One can view the Loewner equation as a highly non-linear function from a space of driving terms to a suitable metric space of (parameterized) curves and it is natural to ask about its continuity properties, if any.
-This point of view is closely related to work by Lind, Marshall, and Rohde; see \cite{MR} and \cite{LMR}.
-For example, Theorem~4.1 of \cite{LMR} proves that curves driven by H\"older-1/2 driving terms with small semi-norm converge as curves if the driving terms converge.
-So the ``Loewner function'' is continuous when restricted to this collection of driving terms and our results can be used to show that it is H\"older continuous with an explicit exponent depending only on the semi-norm when sufficiently small.
+In this paper, we will be interested in quantifying the relationship between (random) rough Loewner curves with driving terms that are close in the supremum norm.
+To explain our interest, let us first consider a nonrandom setting.
+One can view the Loewner equation as a highly nonlinear function from a space of driving terms to a suitable metric space of (parameterized) curves and it is natural to ask about continuity properties, if any.
+This point of view is closely related to work by Lind, Marshall and Rohde; see \cite{MR} and \cite{LMR}.
+For example, Theorem~4.1 of~\cite{LMR} proves that curves driven by H\" older-$1/2$ driving terms with small semi-norm converge as curves if their driving terms converge.
+So the ``Loewner function'' is continuous when restricted to this collection of driving terms and our results can be used to show that it is H\"older continuous with an explicit exponent depending only on the semi-norm assuming it is sufficiently small.
 One can also ask similar questions, restricting attention to driving terms generating curves with some given regularity.

-Our principal motivation, however, comes from the observation that although several discrete-model curves are known to converge (as curves up to reparameterization) to SLE curves, next to nothing appears to be known about the speeds of their convergence.
-(See the paper \cite{BJK} by Bene\v{s}, Kozdron, and the author for a quantitative result of convergence of loop-erased random walk with respect to Hausdorff distance when the curves are viewed as compact sets.)
+Our principal motivation, however, comes from the observation that although several discrete-model curves are known to converge (as curves up to reparameterization) to SLE curves, next to nothing appears to be known about the rates of their convergence.
+(See the paper \cite{BJK} by Bene\v{s}, Kozdron and the author for a quantitative result of convergence of loop-erased random walk at a fixed time with respect to Hausdorff distance when the curves are viewed as compact sets.)